-With the recent adoption and rapid entry into force of the Paris Agreement on climate change, it is critical for countries to have credible systems in place to account for and report on progress towards meeting their national climate commitments, known as nationally determined contributions (NDCs).
+With the recent adoption of the enhanced transparency network of the Paris Agreement on climate change, it is critical for countries to have credible systems in place to account for and report on progress towards meeting their national climate commitments, known as nationally determined contributions (NDCs).

-WRI's Tracking, Implementing, and Strengthening of Mitigation Contributions initiative provides governments with the tools and resources they need to track the implementation and effects of their NDCs and the underlying policies that support them.
-The project also identifies further opportunities for countries to curb emissions, enabling them to take on more ambitious climate commitments in the future.
-This will provide countries with the confidence to enhance and update their NDCs.
-Enhancing countries’ domestic capacity to track and strengthen their climate actions will also support the implementation of the international transparency provisions of the Paris Agreement.
+WRI's Tracking and Strengthening Climate Action (TASCA) initiative supports governments to monitor the implementation and impact of their NDCs and the underlying policies that support them.
+The project also supports countries in identifying opportunities for countries to further curb emissions, enabling them to take on more ambitious climate commitments over time.

 Countries that participate in the project activities will strengthen their systems to track the implementation and effects of their NDCs, be better able to report their results to domestic and international constituencies and be better placed to prepare future NDCs.
-In addition, the lessons countries learn through the project will be shared with the UNFCCC Secretariat and with Parties to inform the development and implementation of tracking and reporting processes under the Paris Agreement.
+In addition, the lessons countries learn through the project will be shared globally with other countries to inform the advancement and implementation of measurement, reporting and verification (MRV) processes under the Paris Agreement.